OrienteerBAP/Orienteer-Guidebook/installation.md

 In the standalone mode, Orienteer runs itself with an embedded jetty server.

 To install Orienteer in standalone mode:
-1. Download the newest *orienteer-standalone.war* file from LOCATION.
+1. Download the latest *orienteer-standalone.war* file from LOCATION.
 >What is the link to download?
 2. Put the *orienteer-standalone.war* file into any directory.
 3. Optionally configure orienteer.properties accordging to your environment and place it in the same directory or above.